 Now that you've found the perfect heater, it's time to make it a part of your home and your energy-saving plan.
 Experts agree that the key to effectively supplementing your indoor heat with a space heater is to keep the entire house cooler than normal.

-Consumer Reports notes that homeowners can save up to 3 percent on their heating costs for every 1 degree they lower the thermostat.
 As a rule of thumb, set your home thermostat to 68 degrees or lower, and use the space heater to warm just the room that you are using.
 This means that only a minimal amount of energy is being used to maintain a consistent temperature for the entire house.
 Meanwhile, the space heater focuses heat precisely where you need it, when you need it—saving energy and money.

 Keep in mind that setting your thermostat to a regularly warm temperature defeats the purpose of using a portable heater for energy savings.
 This uses unnecessary power and results in higher utility bills.
 Additionally, many people close vents in unused rooms to lower energy consumption.
 However, this practice should be avoided because it can cause damage to your ducts or your home's main heating system, which will result in costly repairs.